ivasholeksii/ivasholeksii/README.md

 # Hi there!
 My name is Oleksii Ivashchenko and I'm a Senior Quality Assurance Engineer! :wave:

-My passion is software quality and making it go left.
+My passion is software quality and pushing it to the left.

 ### :wrench:  Technical Skills: